KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Gestures.md

 ## Gestures namespace

-KeyboardKit has a ``Gestures`` namespace that contains gesture-related types and views, except services and contexts.
+KeyboardKit has a ``Gestures`` namespace that contains gesture-related types and views.

 For instance, a ``Gestures/GestureButton`` can be used to apply many gestures to a single button, a ``Gestures/RepeatTimer`` can be used to repeat an actio, and there are also some types to configure space gestures.